kalinchuk/mark_8_reproduction/README.md

 <img width="653" alt="Mark-8 Reproduction PCBs" src="https://github.com/kalinchuk/mark_8_reproduction/assets/1035984/3108aea6-a843-41b5-bd85-5ec23e7af506">

-You can also fabricate the PCBs yourself by using the Gerber files under the (gerbers)[/gerbers] directory.
+You can also fabricate the PCBs yourself by using the Gerber files under the (gerbers)[gerbers] directory.

 ## Note on Parts